Creamy Spring Risotto (Vegan, Dairy-Free)

-There’s no time like quarantine to take your culinary skills to the next level.
+There’s no time like the present to take your culinary skills to the next level.
 Looking for your next challenge?
-Try our veggie-packed, vegan-friendly recipe for Springtime Risotto made with JOI!
+Try our veggie-packed, vegan-friendly recipe for Creamy Spring Risotto!

 Ready to get gourmet?
-Here’s our recipe for Springtime Risotto.
+Here’s our recipe for Spring Risotto.

 Makes 4 servings

 3 Tablespoons olive oil